About the people who transformed a derelict into a destination

 George left a career in management to come back to his home town of McMinnville and restore Falcon Rest.
 As school children who came for a tour reported in the local paper, “Mr. McGlothin loves his house.”
 He can tell stories about it at a mile a minute.
 That’s probably why Middle Tennessee’s Sunday Magazine described him as “a walking encyclopedia dressed in a tuxedo.”

-In addition to starring in Falcon Rest’s three interactive, history-based group shows, George’s favorite pastimes are continuing the restoration of the mansion, buying for his Victorian Gift Shop, and rooting for his Utah Jazz basketball team.
+In addition to starring in Falcon Rest’s three interactive, history-based group shows, George’s favorite pastimes are continuing the restoration of the mansion, buying for his Victorian Gift Shop, and learning everything he can about history.
 In the last decade and a half, the man who couldn’t tell a tomato plant from a weed has become an expert landscaper, designing and maintaining Falcon Rest’s ever-developing gardens.

 George’s wife Charlien took weekends and holidays off from her job as a NASA public affairs writer to help with the restoration.
 Since 1995, she’s devoted full time to serving as Falcon Rest’s general manager and master chef, and using her PR experience to get the word out about Falcon Rest — including developing this web site.
 She is also the official carpenter, and has a barn full of tools to prove it.